niklas-uhl/katric/README.md

 For additional parameters see `--help`.

 ### Providing input graphs
 You can read undirected graphs from input files represented in `METIS` or `binary` format.
 The `binary` is a lot faster to read.
+You can find some toy graphs in `./examples`.
 To convert other graph represenations to supported formats see [our graph converter suite](https://github.com/niklas-uhl/graph-converter).

 Select the input format using `--input-format`.